Aracom Amplifiers Crank it up! Header

 Other handwired metal panel amplifiers include; the 20 Watt Series and the 200 Watt Series.
 Both of these amplifiers were only offered in the head cabinet configuration.

-The production of Marshall’s early generation handwired amplifiers lasted from their conception in 1962 through most of 1973.
-Marshall then began phasing in printed circuit board (PCB) designs and phasing out their handwired amplifiers by late 1973.
-By 1974, most models were of the printed circuit board (PCB) design, ending the early handwired era.
+The production of Marshall’s early generation handwired amplifiers lasted from their conception in 1963 through the middle of 1973.
+Marshall then began phasing in printed circuit board (PCB) designs and phasing out their handwired amplifiers by the middle of 1973.
+By 1974, most models, but not all, were of the printed circuit board (PCB) design, ending the early handwired era.
 The PCB versions of the JMP amps were offered through 1981.
 The 1969-73 Marshall handwired JMP is an all time favorite hard rock amplifier.

 Marshall Model Numbers (1962-1973 handwired era)